39: “IS THIS HEAVEN?” “NO, IT’S IOWA!”

 From my case, I was able to watch my photographer stand on pitcher’s mound as he played catch with the Yankee fan.
 It was cool because that was the same mound from where Ray Kinsella first pitched to Shoeless Joe Jackson in the movie.
 After their ten-minute catch, and with more people congregated on the field, they each took a turn swinging the bat.
 I laughed to myself as I watched my cameraman groan with each mighty swing as he tried hard to hit the horsehide sphere into the corn.
 He barely hit it the ball out of the infield.
 Tom may have thought he was Shoeless Joe Jackson, but he hit the ball like Bra-less Janet Jackson.

 The Field of Dreams was amazing.
-Not only did the field and the house look the same as it did in the movie, the atmosphere on that diamond was peaceful and tranquil.
+Not only did the field and the house look the same as it did in the movie, but the atmosphere on that diamond was also peaceful and tranquil.
 People from all around the country had come there to experience the magic and relive their childhoods.
-“This field, this game, it’s a part of our past Ray. lt reminds us of all that once was good and it could be again.
-Oh people will come, Ray.
+“This field, this game, it’s a part of our past Ray. lt reminds us of all that once was good, and it could be again.
+Oh, people will come, Ray.
 People will most definitely come.”

 We arrived back at the hotel to pick up Vicki at 9:30am; which was perfect timing as my photographer was scheduled to meet Tracy Habel and her kids at 10:00am.
 For the remainder of Tuesday, we went around the Dyersville area in search of scenic backdrops for the senior pictures; we even went back to the Field of Dreams for a few shots.
 I remained hidden away in the camera case as Tom didn’t want me to be a distraction.
 When we were finished shooting for the day, we had dinner at a place in town called The Palace Saloon; which was owned and operated by Tracy’s step-mother Darlene.
 If you ever go to Dyersville to visit the famous movie site, stop by The Palace Saloon for some good food and a cold drink.
 As Terence Mann once said, it’ll be like you “dipped yourself in magic waters”.